The 6 Most Popular Stocks Owned by Congress

-Then, in late 2011, 60 Minutes — one of the most-respected investigative journalism programs on TV — dedicated a segment to the issue.
+That was, the legislation languished until 60 Minutes — one of the most-respected investigative journalism programs on television — dedicated a segment to the issue.
 Here’s a portion of what they had to say…

 “While Congressman Bachus was publicly trying to keep the economy from cratering, he was privately betting that it would, buying option funds that would go up in value if the market went down.
 He would make a variety of trades and profited at a time when most Americans were losing their shirts.”

 The report from 60 Minutes led to a frenzy.
-And a few months after the story aired, the Stop Trading On Congressional Knowledge (STOCK) Act, which curbed insider trading by Congress, was signed into law.
+And a few months after the story aired, the STOCK (Stop Trading on Congressional Knowledge) Act, which curbed insider trading by Congress, was signed into law on April 4, 2012.

-Of course, for many years, the rules required all members of Congress (along with some of their higher-paid aides) to publicly disclose information on their finances each year — including stock holdings.
+The rules require all members of Congress (along with some of their higher-paid aides) to publicly disclose information on their finances every year — including stock holdings.

 Thankfully, the STOCK Act strengthened this requirement.
-Not only did it eliminate insider trading, but Congress must now disclose their trades within 45 days after they happen.
+Not only did it eliminate insider trading, but Congressmen and Congresswomen must now disclose their trades within 45 days after they happen.

 That means we have an opportunity to see exactly what our “representatives” are buying.

-A recent study by investment firm Oppenheimer showed that the S&P 500 has never suffered a loss in a 20-year period (measured in rolling monthly periods).
-Their study went all the way back to 1950.
+A recent study by mega-investment firm Oppenheimer showed that the S&P 500 has NEVER suffered a loss in a 20-year period (measured in rolling monthly periods).
+The study went back to 1950.